erumi321/Hades2BlindAccessibility/README.md

 # Hades2BlindAccessibility
 Adds blind / low visibility accessibility features to Hades 2.
+Adapted from PonyWarrior's [base code](https://github.com/PonyWarrior/Hades2BlindAccessibility).
 Current features include:
 * A menu to teleport the player to key points within the crossroads
     * To access press the key to open boon information while in the crossroads, default controls are:
         * Gamepad: D-pad left